 Stiffest Snowboard Boots

 Stiffer boots offer more support for your ankles and are more responsive in translating your movements into your board.
 This generally makes stiffer boots better suited to freeriding, where you need more support, and less suited to freestyle, where you need more flexibility and movement.
-This kind of riding includes; riding steep trails, riding powder, carving, riding chopped up variable snow.
+This kind of riding includes riding steep trails, riding powder, carving, and riding chopped-up variable snow.
+However, not all the boots on this list are freeride-specifc boots; there are also stiff boots from freestyle and general, all-mountain boots.

 It also makes sense to match the stiffness of all your equipment.
 For example, there’s no point in running super stiff boots if you are riding a soft, freestyle board.